ostasis/IB_VA/README.md

 - Both TWS and the IB Gateway require daily restarts to refresh data and therefor will require you to login (if you're only investing monthly this isn't an issue)
 - At this stage it uses [```MarketDataType 4```](https://interactivebrokers.github.io/tws-api/market_data_type.html) Delayed Frozen.
 Requests delayed "frozen" data for a user without market data subscriptions.
 It's free :)

 ## Contributing

-To any of the above limitations.
+To any of the above limitations; Perhaps a flask or django GUI.
 Please fork.

 ### Setup and install